liz3/blog/content/posts/2024-06-21-eink-display.md

 What the difference between `turn_off()` and `deep_sleep()` is, im not entirely sure about.
 But deep_sleep does not release the busy pin ever.
 Meaning it is something final(probably).

 # Display a Picture on the frame
-The biggest part of displaying a picture on the eink display is reducing the colors to the 7 by using dithering, which means putting two of the 7 colors next to each other in a way which from further away seanms like a different color.
+The biggest part of displaying a picture on the eink display is reducing the colors to the 7 by using dithering, which means putting two of the 7 colors next to each other in a way which from further away seams like a different color.
 To archive that we use the `convert` tool from ImageMagick.

 We can give it a color palette in form of a BMP and a input file in order to dither the image.